nicolargo/glances/docs/aoa/irq.rst

 *Availability: Linux*

-This plugin is disable by default, please use the --enable-irq option to enable it.
+This plugin is disable by default, please use the --enable irq option to enable it.

 .. image:: ../_static/irq.png